-Korea Telecom chose Altibase over open source databases for its vehicle sensor data transmission service.
+Korea Telecom deploys Altibase for its vehicle sensor data transmission service.
+Altibase was chosen over other open source databases.

 Use Case: M2M